quantumlemur/tsquare-fetcher/README.md

 This is a utility to traverse the entirety of your t-square site and download all of the resources for each site that you're a member of.
 It'll create directories for each site and download into them.
 Note that this will take quite a while, since it downloads files one at a time (intentionally, so that you don't cause too much of a load on the servers).
 Note that there's a very real possibility that someone will realize that you're doing this and may get upset that you're clogging things up!
 Use at your own risk.

 Right now, it only works on linux because of the cadaver dependency (used to actually fetch the files).

+Occasionally, it will get hung up on a file.
+I'm not sure why, but if it seems to be stuck (check and make sure it's not just busy downloading a large file), then you can cancel it with ctrl-c, and restart it to let it continue.

 ## Dependencies:

 - python3